wvangeit/Auctioneer/auctioneer/README-FIRST-ALPHA-BETA.txt

 (Moonmoon, 10 Dec 2006)
 .
 Search Auctions tab->Search->Competion throws an error message regarding 'logicalColumn'.

+(Normal, 10 Dec 2006)
+.
+New addon, btmscan, not playing 100% nicely.
+It'll throw a couple of errors.
+Please ignore for now.

 If you're going to report a bug to us on our alpha/beta builds, please ensure you're using the latest development version from http://auctioneeraddon.com/dl